austinbirch/oldblog/src/_posts/2013-05-23-structuring-a-client-side-javascript-application.markdown

 ## Options for application structure

-There are many different approaches that you can take, and mine is a combination of different methods (especially the mediator and facade patterns) that I have read about and explored with test projects.
+There are many different approaches that you can take, and mine is a combination of different patterns (especially the mediator and facade) that I have read about and explored with test projects.

 A good place to start reading upon the different options would be any of the